uln85570/code-management/README.md

 # Source Code Management with Github

-The below markdown file consists of lab instructions and notes that will help you to complete the lab - Github and Cloud9 setup using Personal Access Token.
+The below markdown file consists of lab instructions and notes that will help you to complete the lab - Github and Cloud9 setup using Personal Access Token and SSH

 ## Group Information